Abhijith1202/Intro-to-CogSci/quiz 2/memory.md

-- Clove Wearing: complete anterograde, limited retrograde.
+- Clive Wearing: complete anterograde, limited retrograde.

 - Hippocampus acts as in index for LT memory storage